Social Login

 You can also configure social login on a per-application basis at:

-This allows different OAuth clients within the same tenant to show different social login buttons.
+This lets different OAuth clients within the same organization show different social login buttons.

 Setting Up Google Login